ros2/rosidl/rosidl_typesupport_introspection_c/QUALITY_DECLARATION.md

 ### Feature Testing [4.i]

-The `rosidl_typesupport_introspection_c` package does not have tests.
+The `rosidl_typesupport_introspection_c` package does not have feature tests.

 ### Public API Testing [4.ii]

-The `rosidl_typesupport_introspection_c` package does not have tests.
+The `rosidl_typesupport_introspection_c` package does not have API tests.
 Indirect tests do exist in the form of tests that exercise message passing and service invocation using an RMW layer that depends on it such as `rmw_cyclonedds_cpp`.

 ### Coverage [4.iii]